peterpothmann/BioPrint/metadata/DESCRIPTION.md

 ## species-response-spill-over-parameter.csv
 - Classification of species into response groups
-- parameter values for responses and spill over effects
+- Parameter values for responses and spill over effects

 | var                | description     |
 |--------------------|-----------------|